lazaronixon/administration-zero/README.md

 Then run `bundle install` again

-Then run `rails db:migrate`

-Then run `rails db:seed`, you can access the admin panel in `/admin`, using `email: "admin@example.com", password: "Password9957"`
+Then run `rails db:migrate db:seed`, you can access the admin panel in `/admin`, using `email: "admin@example.com", password: "Password9957"`

 Now you're ready to generate your admin scaffolds.